 Our distance learning course includes both student-paced (asynchronous) learning modules and live (synchronous) events.

-Students have access to all asynchronous content for one week prior to the official start date for the course and two weeks after course completion.
+Students have access to all student-paced content for one week prior to the official start date for the course and two weeks after course completion.

 In addition to submitting a quality rad-path correlation case, students are expected to complete seventy-five percent (75%) of all activities to qualify for a certificate of course completion.